square/shuttle/README.md

 system you are comfortable.
 Your deploy script should, in addition to copying the code and starting the Rails server,

-1. stop and restart the Sidekiq workers (the Sidekiq gem has many scripts for this), and
+1. stop and restart the Sidekiq workers (the Sidekiq gem has scripts for this), and
 2. install the cron entries (the Whenever gem has scripts for this).